VerticaDataScientist/vertica-tensorflow-integration/README.md

 ## Repository Structure
 - `freeze_tf2_model.py` : Python script to convert a TensorFlow model to a frozen graph
-- example_model/: Directory containing an example pre-trained TensorFlow model
+- Tensorflow_Sentiment_Analysis.ipynb: A notebook example to trained TensorFlow model
-- example_data/: Directory containing example data for scoring
-- example_query.sql: SQL script demonstrating in-database scoring using the TensorFlow model
+- load_data.sql: SQL script to create a data example for scoring

 ## Setup Instructions